For Investors

 Technique: for each player, run the test: "If this player wanted to occupy [the target position], at what point would their business model prevent it?"
 This reveals natural white spaces on the map — positions nobody can occupy without betraying their own model.

-Step 4: Ask About Regulation — and About Scope 3
+Step 4: Ask About Regulation — and About Where the Burden Lands

 In industrial markets, regulatory changes are the most common catalyst for consolidation.
-But regulatory analysis must go deeper than the literal wording of the regulation.
+But regulatory analysis must go deeper than the literal wording of the regulation and reach the question of where the practical burden and budget concentrate.

 Example from aquaculture: after February 2026, many analyses concluded that "CSRD Omnibus I exempts SMEs from reporting obligations — small farms stop being customers for compliance software."
 This is a seemingly logical conclusion that is, however, wrong.

-Step 5: Identify the Translation Layer — the Position Independent of Outcome
+Step 5: Identify the Compliance & Interoperability Layer

 In finance, that position is Plaid (connecting banks with fintechs).
 In communications, Twilio.
 In industrial automation, Cognite (normalizing data across hundreds of heterogeneous OT/IoT systems for Aker BP and Saudi Aramco).
 Every maturing industrial sector eventually produces this layer.
 Aquaculture has not produced it yet.